ragng-dohng/cse15l-lab-reports/lab-2-report.md

     ![screenshot-2](screenshot-2.png)

+Notice that, in the code, the outputs of the first and second screenshots resulted from method `handleRequest()` which takes in the 'URI url'.
+Then, it enters the `else` statement and concatenates the incoming string request to the, if any, previously concatenated string requests, each separated by a newline `\n` in the variable `result`.
 *note: Screenshot below shows java commands to launch the server locally.
-Use Ctrl-C in the terminal to stop the server from running.
+Use Ctrl-C in the terminal to stop the server from running.*

     ![java-commands](java-commands.png)